idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/index.md

 However, it does not currently support:

 - Cylindrical or spherical coordinates.
 - Full interoperability with the other MOOSE modules.
+Specifically, modules that couple to `"stress"` as a material property will need to be updated to couple to `"cauchy_stress"` or `"pk1_stress"` as appropriate.

 The future goal for the new system is full interoperability with the rest of the module.
 Currently, users should consider using the new system for problems where numerical convergence is critical -- for example problems with large material or geometric nonlinearities -- or